ibrahimmkhalid/ibrahimmkhalid.github.io/blogs/fall-2024-retrospective/content.md

 of base models on the [VisDrone](https://github.com/VisDrone/VisDrone-Dataset) dataset.
 In the upcoming semester, we hope to improve our model architectures, improve our dataset, and create a more robust cloud pipeline.
 Since we are currently working on the project, I cannot share it here until it is complete.
 When that is done, I will update this page with the link.
+(Edit to add links: [blog](/blogs/i-guess-im-a-master-now/), [project](https://sjsu-msda-f24-team6-webportal.vercel.app/))

 # Wrapping up